BlueBrain/blueetl/doc/source/installation.rst

 where ``@main`` can be omitted when requesting the default branch, or can be replaced with the desired git branch.

-.. warning:: When installing from git, it's necessary to first uninstall any pre-existing version running: ``pip uninstall blueetl``.
+.. warning:: When installing from a git repository, it's necessary to first uninstall any pre-existing version running: ``pip uninstall blueetl``.